-- Comparing the capacity of TDMA/FDMA/CDMA is very controversial - In 1991, a famous (notorious?)
-Qualcomm paper claimed that due to voice activity, frequency reuse, and sectorization, CDMA increased capacity by:

-➤ Factor of 18 relative to AMPS

-➢ Factor of 6 relative to US TDMA (and similar for GSM)

-- This turned out to be optimistic, about 1/3 of this gain actually happened (still depends who you ask) - Still, twice as many users is nothing to snear at! - All 3G systems use CDMA for multiple access
+- In 1991, a famous (notorious?)
+Qualcomm paper claimed that due to voice activity, frequency reuse, and sectorization, CDMA increased capacity by: - > Factor of 18 relative to AMPS - > Factor of 6 relative to US TDMA (and similar for GSM) - This turned out to be optimistic, about 1/3 of this gain actually happened (depends on who you ask) - · Still, twice as many users is nothing to snear at! - · All 3G systems use CDMA for multiple access